The Dangers of Chlorpropham (AKA Bud nip)

 Furthermore, the assessment also states on its fourth (4th) page that, "Although chlorpropham is classified as a group E chemical (evidence of non-carcinogenicity for humans) according to the Agency's cancer classification guidelines, one of its metabolites, 3-chloroaniline, is structurally similar to a known carcinogen, 4-chloroaniline...
 Based on the structure of the compounds, the Agency believes that 3-chloroaniline is probably, at most, equally as potent... [as] 4-chloroaniline."

 What Is The Conclusion For Clorpropham?

-Comparison of Sweet Potatoes with chlorpropham and without (organic)[/caption] So that assessment was pretty eye opening for me.
-I couldn't believe even after all those findings that this product was still approved for use and the produce it is used on is still approved for human consumption!
-The assessment pretty much concluded that chlorpropham "will not cause unreasonable risk to humans or the environment" because they do not have enough evidence to suggest that chlorpropham is harmful for human consumption.
+Above is a comparison of sweet potatoes with chlorpropham and without (organic).
+The results are pretty eye opening.
+We couldn't believe even after all those findings that this product was still approved for use and the produce it is used on is still approved for human consumption!
+The assessment concluded that chlorpropham "will not cause unreasonable risk to humans or the environment" because they do not have enough evidence to suggest that chlorpropham is harmful for human consumption.
 Does anyone find that as disturbing as I do?
 The animal studies have shown mutations and negative, beyond negative effects... but somehow this is acceptable for human consumption?